iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-4. Run the following commands to verify whether your configurations are applied.
+4. Verify that your configurations were applied.

     `ServiceMonitor`
     ```bash
     kubectl -n iomesh-system get servicemonitor
     ```

-    After running the command, you should see an example like:
+    If successful, you should see output like this:

     ```output
     NAME                 AGE